 Nonsurgical approaches are often quite successful in healing an injured PCL:

-- Bracing: Immobilization of the injured knee may be recommended; crutches may be utilized as well.
+- Bracing: Immobilization of the injured knee may be recommended with crutches for added mobility, as well

-A severe injury or one combined with tears to other ligaments/cartilage damage might require reconstruction of the PCL.
-A surgical solution might also be recommended with persistent episodes of instability.
+A severe PCL injury or one combined with tears to other ligaments or cartilage damage might require reconstruction of the PCL.
+Your OSI orthopedic knee specialist may also recommend a surgical solution with persistent episodes of instability.
 Often these repairs are done arthroscopically.